pacellif/YnS---KK-Analysis/README.md

 from sys import argv						#to pass arguments by command line from definitions import UpsTreeDefinitions	#or CandTreeDefinitions for the other script import declarations

+#  ONLY IN CandAnalysis.py THESE LIBRARIES ARE INCLUDED
+import pandas as pd
+import matplotlib.pyplot as plt
 ```
 Right after, the `Y2SPhiRun2List.txt` is read, and all its lines are trimmed and stored in a list.
 In order to execute only a sample of the whole dataset and speed up the debugging of the code or the correction of the plots, it is possible to pass an integer _N_ as command line argument, selecting the first _N_ .root files to open.
 At the end of the program, all the saved plots are stored in a directory named "test".